Back

 }

 The sellers’ array must contain objects for each partner.
-Such an object consists of fields seller_id, seller_type, seller_name, and domain, and also an optional is_passthrough field.
+Such an object consists of the seller_id, seller_type, seller_name, and domain fields.
+The is_passthrough field is optional.

-For example, if the platform URL company.com, Sellers.json should be added to the http://company.com domain, so the resulting address should be company.com/sellers.json.
+For example, if the platform URL is company.com, sellers.json should be added to the http://company.com domain, so the resulting address should be company.com/sellers.json.

 Supply Chain Object